Royal Victoria Infirmary: History

 The original hospital was the Newcastle upon Tyne Infirmary at Forth Banks which was funded by way of public subscription.
 The foundation stone was laid by Joseph Butler, the Bishop of Durham, on 5 September 1751, following the proposals of Richard Lambert.
 It opened on 8 October 1753.
 By the end of the 19th century, despite major extensions including the Dobson Wing which opened in 1855 and the Ravensworth Wards which opened in 1885, the infirmary became overcrowded and needed to be replaced.

 A new hospital to be known as the Royal Victoria Infirmary was designed by William Lister Newcomb and Percy Adams and built on 10 acre of Town Moor given by the Corporation and Freemen of the City of Newcastle upon Tyne.
-It was opened by King Edward VII on 11 July 1906.
+The foundation stone was laid by Albert Edward, Prince of Wales on 20 June 1900 and the building was subsequently opened by King Edward VII on 11 July 1906.
 The fully furnished and equipped hospital, containing seventeen wards, a nurses' home, chapel and five operating theatres, cost over £300,000.
 A statue of Queen Victoria in front of the new infirmary, sculpted by Sir George James Frampton in white stone, was the gift of Sir Riley Lord, who was knighted for his efforts in getting the infirmary built.

-The infirmary became a unit of the First Northern General Hospital and treated wounded service personnel during the First World War.
+Fifty six nursery rhyme and fairy tale tiles, designed by artists William Rowe, Margaret Thompson and J.H.
+McLennan and made by Doulton, were installed in the children's ward in 1906.
+In the 1950s they were painted over but later uncovered.
+With the opening of a new children's ward in the early 1990s the cost of moving them was £240,000.
+During hospital expansion in 2004 the tiles were removed for storage and restoration; by 2009 a decision had not been made on their reinstallation.